Govindagiri/Clock/EWARM/README.txt

 TIME : 1:19pm

 -> Take care of issue related to it :
-1. Resolved the issue related to mthe error
+1. Resolved the issue related to the Lib error
 2. Merge the key scan part in the main code as said before.
 3. Add comment in the required lines.